-As described in Note 1, based on the Shareholder's Decision dated 31 March 2011, the Bank created legal reserves of Lek 398,581 thousand (equivalent of USD 4,024,442).
-The total legal reserve was used to increase the share capital on 17 August 2011.
+As described in Note 1, based on the Shareholder's Decision dated 28 March 2012, the Bank created legal reserves of Lek 358,706 thousand (2011: nil), which is the equivalent amount of USD 3,410,723.

 Translation reserve

 The translation reserve comprises all foreign exchange differences arising from the translation of the financial statements of foreign operations as well as from the translation of consolidated financial statements from functional currency to presentation currency.